alicerunsonfedora/abysima/01 - Areas of Responsibility/Linguistics Paper.md

 ## Conclusion

+Despite the successes in this small experiment, however, there are some things I would've like to improve upon in the future.
+If I had more time on this project, I would've looked into ways of using these words to create phrases and establish syntactic rules for them.
+Additionally, I would've likely spent more time diagnosing the RNN, since it seemed to perform very poorly; I may have formatted the data in a way that made the RNN perform less optimally.

-I conclude that, through this experiment, it is somewhat possible to make a machine learning model that can validate words to an extent.
+With that said, I conclude that, through this experiment, it is somewhat possible to make a machine learning model that can validate words to an extent.
 The Apple CoreML model can predict sniglets as possible words in the English and/or Japanese languages with 92% accuracy, and it was able to assist in creating a small corpus containing five-hundred sniglets.
 This model could be used to make a more natural spell checking system or help authors create new words in their creative writing.
 By no means will this network create a full language with all the complexities and nuances of rules that linguists discover and research on a daily basis, but it is a small step in creating something much larger.
-If I had more time on this project, I would've lookie

 ## Works Cited